kanaverse/kana-paper/paper.md

 # Summary

-We present kana, a web application for interactive single-cell `omics data analysis in the browser.
+We present kana, a web application for interactive single-cell 'omics data analysis in the browser.
 Like, literally, in the browser: kana leverages web technologies such as WebAssembly to efficiently perform the relevant computations on the user's machine, avoiding the need to provision and maintain a backend service.